-Born in Georgia in 1987, Khatia Buniatishvili began playing the piano at the age of 3, gave her first concert with the Tbilisi Chamber Orchestra at the age of 6 and performed abroad at the age of 10.
-She studied in Tbilisi with Tengiz Amiredjibi and perfected her skills in Vienna with Oleg Maisenberg.
+Khatia Buniatishvili is known beyond the sphere of informed music lovers.
+Born in Georgia, she began playing the piano at the age of three, gave her first concert with the Tbilisi Chamber Orchestra at the age of six and performed abroad at ten.
+After studying at the Tbilisi State Conservatory, she continued her training at the Universität für Musik und Darstellende Kunst (the University of Music and Performing Arts) in Vienna with Maisenberg.